AchieBee/AchieBee/README.md

 - 👋 Hi, I’m Belza
-- 👀 I’m interested in coding
+- 👀 I’m a Software Engineer from Moringa
-- 🌱 I’m currently learning Software Engineering @MoringaSchool
+- 🌱 I’m currently freelancing
-- 📫 How to reach me: @belzachieng@gmail.com
+- 📫 How to reach me: @belza.achieng@yahoo.com

 <!---
 AchieBee/AchieBee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.